jeffrey-fontys/s3-portfolio/README.md

 Written by: Jeffrey E.G. Derksen
 For course: S-DB-IPS3 and S-DB-GPS3
 Class: S3-DB01
-Coaches: Bert Aarts, Samuil Angelov and Leon van Bokhorst
+Coaches: Bert Aarts, Samuil Angelov, Leon van Bokhorst, Timo Hermans, and Jean Paul Ligthart
-Date: 16 June 2022
+Date: 19 June 2022
 Version: 4

 Portfolio for semester 3 of the bachelor's program of IT from Fontys University of Applied Sciences.